6ixfalls/RPresence/readme.md

 MacOS support for this fork is not being worked on due to missing API features.

+### Roblox Studio Support

+Roblox Studio is supported through the use of a plugin found [here](https://www.roblox.com/library/7219012005/RPresence-Companion).
+Source code of this plugin is in `RPresence.lua`.

 ## Troubleshooting

 **Failed to connect**